 How Difficult is it To Install a Rainscreen?

 Fairly simple if you know how.
-For horizontal siding, install vertical furring strips on top of the weather barrier every 16” on center (since siding always moves and 24” on-center may not keep a flat plane over the decades).
+For horizontal siding, install vertical furring strips on top of the weather barrier every 16” on center since siding always moves and 24” on-center may not keep a flat plane over decades.
 If installing vertically, some municipalities may require you to attach another set of furring strips horizontally over the first set so that water can still drain downward and vapour to exhaust upward.
 Horizontally installed furring layout can also be vented laterally out the penetrations and corners.
 We also see diagonal furring layouts on vertical siding installs for proper ventilation without the more expensive criss-cross grid layout.

 It’s difficult for us to give guidance on the thickness of your furring and air gap since the building science is not conclusive and local codes vary.
 What we have heard is that low-rise construction does not need the same air gap as mid-rise, since increased vertical height makes for more square footage of WRB and siding that need vapour exhausted to stay dry.
 Additionally we are not sure of how solid-sawn furring, ripped plywood strips, or resin furring will compare in performance in the long run.
 Then there is also the question of whether chemically-treated furring is preferred and what type of chemical treatments are acceptable or which are not, what width is required for each furring spec, and how various species compare for solid-sawn furring.
 However, from what we have seen our customers use, we know that non-chemically-treated solid-sawn Doug Fir or equivalent species, in #2 & better grade, 3/4″ or more in thickness, and 3.5″ or more in width, works great.
 We recommend consulting with your architect and builder for the best solution since each project is different.